Bob Moses's heroic fight for voting rights should inspire today's movement, civil rights leaders say

 Derrick Johnson, president of the NAACP, told CNN that Moses's life should also inspire voting rights leaders to focus on the result of their fight instead of the notoriety that comes with it.
 Moses, he said, was not a "self-promoter."

-Moses "put community interests before his own ego," said Johnson who was a friend of Moses's.
+Moses "put community interests before his own ego," said Johnson, who was a friend of Moses's.
 "In this age of social media, you have many people who are more concerned with the number of followers and clicks and likes than they are with the desired outcome that they are fighting for."

 'The organizer of the organizers'